 The two-year cycle of Hopkins medical school reunions (held in conjunction with the Biennial Meeting of the Johns Hopkins Medical and Surgical Association) provides the perfect opportunity for you and your classmates to create a meaningful experience at your upcoming class reunion.
-In 2013, medical school class graduation years ending in 2, 3, 7 and 8 will celebrate milestone reunions.
-If you graduated in 1962 or 1963, you will have arrived at your 50th reunion celebration, the biggest milestone of them all!
-So, please mark your calendars now to return to Baltimore June 6-9, 2013.
+In 2015, medical school class graduation years ending in 4, 5, 9 and 0 will celebrate milestone reunions.
+If you graduated in 1964 or 1965, you will have arrived at your 50th reunion celebration—the biggest milestone of them all!
+So, please mark your calendars now to return to Baltimore on June 4-7, 2015.

-During the next several months, your class, assisted by staff in the School of Medicine Alumni and Development Office will assemble leaders and committee members to carry out your class reunion campaign.
-The campaign committee will organize social events, conduct fund raising, gather class news and contact every member of the class to participate.
-If you would like to be involved, please contact the School of Medicine Development and Alumni Relations Office at 410-516-0776.
+Your class, assisted by staff in the School of Medicine Alumni and Development Office, has assembled leaders and committee members to carry out your class reunion campaign.
+The campaign committee will organize social events, conduct fundraising, gather class news and contact every member of the class to participate.
+If you would like to be involved, please contact the School of Medicine Development and Alumni Relations Office at 410-361-6565.

 Many classes have established class year scholarship funds at their reunions to recognize their contribution to future generations of medical students.
 Other classes have named areas in the Armstrong Medical Education Building.
 Current funding priorities for medical education are focused on human capital in the form of faculty salaries, scholarships and fellowships.